 What exactly is an EFL?

-An EFL is normally divided into three sections that outline the pricing structure for the plan, any disclosures made by the provider, and finally the provider’s contact information.
+An EFL is usually divided into three sections that outline the pricing structure for the plan, any disclosures made by the provider, and the provider’s contact information.

 It displays the average price per kWh charged if you use 500, 1000, or 2000 kWh per month.